Body Weight, Sleep, and Heart Health

 Detailed Description

-Overall, these studies will help us answer whether CV rhythms predispose obese individuals to increased CV disease risk - particularly around the vulnerable morning period.
-The results will serve as a foundation for clinical trials of appropriately timed dosing of medications targeting aspects of the CV system in obesity that increase effectiveness while decreasing side-effects.
+Overall, these studies will help us answer whether the circadian system predispose individuals to increased CV disease risk - particularly around the vulnerable morning period, and whether these risks differ with obesity.
+The results will serve as a foundation for clinical trials of appropriately timed dosing of medications targeting aspects of the CV system that increase effectiveness while decreasing side effects, and may have particular relevance to management of CV risk in people with obesity.

 Study Type